 Academic Example of Using Both Tools Together

 We took that flagged portion and ran it through JustDone’s Humanizer.
 The output kept the same academic argument but varied the sentence structures, adjusted the vocabulary, and added a more natural flow.
-Running the revised section back through the AI detector dropped the score to under 10%.
+Running the revised section back through the AI detector dropped the score to 0%.

 Choosing Between a Plagiarism Checker vs AI Detector